Generalized Eckardt points on del Pezzo surfaces of degree 1: Background

-The bi-anticanonical divisor ${-2K_X}$ induces a morphism such that $X$ can be realized as a double cover of a cone $Q$ in $\mathbb{P}^3$, ramified over a smooth sextic curve that does not contain the vertex of $Q$.
-By \cite[Proposition 2.6]{CO99}, $\varphi$ maps an exceptional curve on $X$ bijectively to a smooth conic which is the intersection of $Q$ with a hyperplane in $\mathbb{P}^3$ not containing the vertex of $Q$.
+The bi-anticanonical divisor ${-2K_X}$ induces a morphism such that $X$ can be realized as a double cover of a cone $Q$ in $\mathbb{P}^3$, ramified over a sextic curve \cite[Proposition 2.3]{CO99}.
+Moreover, by \cite[Proposition 2.6]{CO99}, $\varphi$ maps an exceptional curve on $X$ bijectively to a smooth conic which is the intersection of $Q$ with a hyperplane in $\mathbb{P}^3$ not containing the vertex of $Q$.
 Conversely, for a hyperplane section $H$ of $Q$ not containing the vertex of $Q$ and tri-tangent to the smooth sextic curve, the pullback $\varphi^{\ast}H = e_1 + e_2$ under $\varphi$ is the sum of two exceptional curves intersecting with multiplicity 3.
 We call $e_1$ the \textit{partner} of~$e_2$.
 Thus every point on $H$ has two preimages, except for the points with preimages in $e_1 \cap e_2$.

 \begin{remark} We conclude from the above that if a set of exceptional curves concurrent in $P$ contains an exceptional curve and its partner, then $P$ is contained in the ramification locus of $\varphi$.
 Conversely, if a set of exceptional curves is concurrent at a point $P$ that lies on the ramification locus, then the set of partners of the exceptional curves are also concurrent at $P$.
 Moreover, by Lemma \ref{intersection multiplicity}, a set of exceptional curves that is concurrent at one point on the ramification curve forms a clique in $G$ with only edges of weights 1 and 3, and a set of exceptional curves concurrent at one point outside the ramification curve forms a clique in $G$ with only edges of weights 1 and 2. \end{remark}